jrdnh/jrdnh.github.io/content/posts/basic-financial-modeling-with-python.md

 ## Saving and loading models

 We haven't exploited the power of Pydantic yet.
-In fact, nothing so far requires Pydantic.
-However, it gives us a really nice way to separate our data from our models.
-We can save our data somewhere else, load it into our model when we want to evaluate some metric, and then serialize it back out to some persistent storage with any updates.
+In fact, nothing so far really requires Pydantic.
+However, it gives us a nice way to separate our data from our models.
+We can save our data somewhere else, load it into our model when we want to evaluate some metric, and then serialize it back out to some storage with any updates.
+It also gives third-parties a way to update the data independently of the model.

 ```python
 # write the model to a file